brynpickering/data-workflow-tutorial/README.md

 ### Parallelising runs

-You can run rules in parallel by providing Snakemake with multiple cores: `snakemake --use-conda --cores 4 ...`.
+You can run rules in parallel by providing Snakemake with multiple cores: `snakemake --cores 4 ...`.

 ### Debugging